bluecats-Perfect-Tower-2/bluecats-PerfectTower2-comp./Challenges/Hardmode/Pre Era/README.md

 By Fireball

-AI should do everything, make sure modules menu is open
+AI should do everything, make sure modules menu is open and that you are in 1x buy mode

 `Import Code`
 ```